pentaho/pentaho-hadoop-shims/test-res/PME/README.txt

 The artifacts contained herein have dummy values for database hostnames, etc.
-This file contains helpful scripts and procedures to automatically set properties to desired values.
+This file contains helpful scripts and templates to automatically set properties to desired values.
 ------------------------------------

-Linux sed command to set your database hostname for a metdata model (here it is set to my.database.hostname.org): sed -i "s/my.hostname.com/my.database.hostname.org/g" *

-Mac OS X sed command to set your database hostname for a metdata model (here it is set to my.database.hostname.org): sed -i '' "s/my.hostname.com/my.database.hostname.org/g" *

-Alternatively (or on an OS like Windows with no sed alternative), the model can be loaded into PME as-is and you can simply change the Connection properties manually.
+Set your properties in ../PDI/SuperJobParameters.properties, then run the groovy script: groovy gen_model.groovy

+This will create a metadata model from the template with your connection information filled in.